Common Language Runtime (CLR) in C#

 CLR is the basic and Virtual Machine component of the .NET Framework.
-It is the run-time enviornment in the .NET Framework that runs the codes and helps in making the development process easier by providing the various services.
+It is the run-time environment in the .NET Framework that runs the codes and helps in making the development process easier by providing the various services.
 Basically, it is responsible for managing the execution of .NET programs regardless of any .NET programming language.
 Internally, CLR implements the VES(Virtual Execution System) which is defined in the Microsoft’s implementation of the CLI(Common Language Infrastructure).

 Below diagram illustrate how CLR is associated with the operating system/hardware along with the class libraries.
 Here, the runtime is actually CLR.